 The Mühle 31M89 Silvertip Synthetic Shaving Brush is a beautiful statement piece that matches their R89 safety razor to make a handsome shaving set.
 Easy to clean and keep in good shape, this synthetic fiber brush is soft and absorbent, creates a great lather with ease, and is a perennial favorite among shavers.

-- Company has been making grooming products for more than seven decades
+Highlights: Easy to clean and keep in good shape.
+Synthetic fiber brush is soft and absorbent.
+Company has been making grooming products for more than seven decades.

 |Country of Origin:||None listed|

 Many synthetic fiber brushes are made with just one type of fiber and don’t hold water well, which makes it a little harder to lather up.
 This brush is made with several different fiber thickness, creating great backbone without making it too scratchy.
 It reportedly outperforms most others as well as some more expensive badger hair brushes that cost twice as much and smell like, well, an angry wet badger.

 The 31M89 holds onto its bristles and seems durable, which makes it pretty eco-friendly in my book.
 If something calamitous does happen to the brush knot, though, you can buy a replacement knot from the company, which means you don’t need to throw the whole thing away.
 You may even want to find an old shaving brush, remove the knot, and replace it with this one from Mühle for extra eco-friendliness.

 The knot measures 21 mm in diameter, with a 100 mm overall height.
 The brush has a solid chrome handle and weighs around 5 ounces (142 g), making it a great choice if you like a bit more weight to your shaving brush.